-- Running away – this is an epic game for loads of puppies…it’s like they’re chasing prey.
+- Running away during your puppy recall training – this is an epic game for loads of puppies…it’s like they’re chasing prey.

 - Pretending the floor is really interesting and having an inquisitive ‘oooh what’s this down there?’ moment in a silly voice while staring at the floor.
 This will make the most curious puppies want to know desperately what’s going on down there.